 Distal pancreatectomy removes only the tail of the pancreas, or the tail and a part of the body of the pancreas.
 The spleen usually is removed as well.
 This operation is used more often with islet cell tumors.

 Total pancreatectomy, which removes the entire pancreas and the spleen, was once used for tumors in the body or head of the pancreas.
 However, when the entire pancreas is removed, patients are left without islet cells, which produce insulin.
 They develop hard-to-manage diabetes and become dependent on injected insulin.
 Studies have not shown any advantage to removing the whole pancreas.

-Surgical techniques to help relieve symptoms of pancreatic cancer include:
+Palliative surgical techniques help relieve symptoms of pancreatic cancer, including: